Louis Attard Bowen Therapist

 Osgood Schlatter disease can cause an increased sized lump on the shin, just below the knee cap.
 Pain can be felt in the knee while extending the knee, running or jumping.
 Anything that puts additional strain on the patella tendon’s anchor (tibial tuberosity) can cause pain.

 The pain can last from weeks to months, continuously or intermittently.
-It can usually be treated effectively with Bowen Therapy, but will also usually stop on it's own after a child’s bones stop growing.
+It may be addressed with Bowen Therapy, but will also usually stop on it's own after a child’s bones stop growing.
 13% of knee pain in teenagers is linked to Osgood – Schlatter disease, and the most common age is between 11-14 year olds.

 Picture